brikis98/yevgeniy-brikman-homepage/_posts/2024-04-08-bellwether.md

 - Decent sense of humor.
 It's not laugh-out-loud funny, but it'll definitely get you to smile and smirk, and it's fun to discuss with friends.

 - A great taste of the 90s and, more generally, of the fads that this book focuses on.
 The management at fads at Hi-Tek are especially funny, and reminiscent of _Office Space_.

-- The central idea of the idea is intriguing.
-What causes fads?
+{% capture central_idea %}
 The answer is pretty clever too: bellwethers.
 As in, if you look at a flock of sheep, it's typically led by a bellwether, a certain sheep who is largely indistinguishable from the others, but perhaps is just a little greedier and a little faster.
 People tend to unknowingly follow bellwhethers too—just like sheep.
+{% endcapture %}

+- The central idea of the idea is intriguing.
+What causes fads?

+    {% include spoiler.html summary="(spoiler alert)" content=central_idea %}

 ## The not so good